-I.B.1.
+- I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core)

-I.B.1.a) A clinical cardiac electrophysiology fellowship must function as an integral part of an ACGME-accredited fellowship in cardiovascular disease.
-(Core) I.B.1.b) The Sponsoring Institution must ensure that there is a reporting relationship to the program director of the cardiovascular disease program to ensure compliance with ACGME accreditation requirements.
-(Core) I.B.2.
+(Core) - I.B.1.a) The transplant hepatology fellowship must function as an integral part of an ACGME-accredited fellowship in gastroenterology.
+(Core) - I.B.1.b) The Sponsoring Institution must ensure that there is a reporting relationship with the program director of the gastroenterology program to ensure compliance with ACGME accreditation requirements.
+(Core) - I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core) I.B.3.
+(Core) - I.B.2.a) The PLA must: - I.B.2.a).(1) be renewed at least every 10 years; and, (Core) - I.B.2.a).(2) be approved by the designated institutional official (DIO).
+(Core) - I.B.3.
 The program must monitor the clinical learning and working environment at all participating sites.
-(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
+(Core) - I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
 (Core)